On some $p$-differential graded link homologies: Hopfological constructions

 In this paper, we will be working with (finite-dimensional) $a$ and $q$ bigraded complexes over $\Bbbk$ equipped with commuting differentials $\dif_0$ and $\dif_q$.
 On this category, one may consider the composition of slash-homology functors, first in the $a$-direction and then in the $q$-direction:

 Here the last category stands for the homotopy category with object in $\mc{C}(\Bbbk,\dif_q)$.
-As ususal with taking homology of the usual bicomplexes, these functors do not commute, and their order matters in the construction.
+As usual with taking homology of the usual bicomplexes, these functors do not commute, and their order matters in the construction.

 \begin{cor} The categories $\mc{C}(H_q,\dif_0)$ and $\mc{C}(\mc{C}(\Bbbk,\dif_q),\dif_0)$ have Grothendieck rings isomorphic to

 \end{cor} \begin{proof} The bigraded abelian category $H_q\otimes H_0\dmod$ has its Grothendieck ring isomorphic to $\Z[a^{\pm 1},q^{\pm 1}]$.
 An object lying in the first slash homology functor has Euler characteristic in the ideal